Yunzez/SubDependency_CodeLine_Analysis/README.md

 ---

-Certainly!
-Here's how you can write a quick start guide for running a Rust project, similar to your Python instructions:

----

 To run the Rust demo:

 1. **Install Rust and Cargo**: If you haven't installed Rust and Cargo (Rust's package manager), you can install them from [here](https://rust-lang.org/tools/install).